 Fiona looked at her, startled, as if she’d only just noticed Gwen.
 “I’m okay,” she said.
 But she said in a defensive way, as if she’d just been unjustly accused of not being okay.

-Gwen considered pressing forward the conversation, but took mercy and let Fiona be.
+Gwen considered pressing the conversation, but instead she took mercy and let Fiona be.
 The girl picked up the newsletter and read, focusing all of her attention on it.
 Gwen considered playing a game on her phone, but the battery was low.
 She sighed and sipped her coffee.
 The hot water contained the echo of the beans, long dead and yet alive, their spirits trapped in freeze-dried granules.
 Gwen coaxed them into a final song before they went to their reward.

 Looked up to see Fiona struggle with the newsletter.
 The one good thing about the ridiculous paper was watching new staff puzzle over it.
 Fiona was literally scratching her head, and soon put the letter down on the table, gently as if it might go off.

 Gwen paused a moment before answering.
 “Yes,” she said.
 Technically, that was true.

 “Is this a good place to work?”

 “You tell me.”